DataDog/documentation/content/en/network_monitoring/devices/netflow.md

 You can find the NetFlow page on the [Network Devices page][5].
 {{< img src="network_device_monitoring/netflow/netflow_page.png" alt="NetFlow Page" >}}

-Your data is also available in Dashboards, Notebooks, and more for more precise queries and for correlating with other sources of data.
+This data is also available in Dashboards, Notebooks, and more for more precise queries and for correlating with other sources of data.
+{{< img src="network_device_monitoring/netflow/notebook.png" alt="Notebook" >}}

 ## Retention